nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * At least one of the optional fields must be provided.

+Constraints:
+* Only 1 prefix for each field allowed.
+* `NAME` has to be alphanumeric not blank.
+* `PHONE_NUMBER` has to be between 3 and 10 digits long and not blank.
+* `EMAIL` has to be in a valid email format and not blank.
+* `ADDRESS` has to not be blank.
+* `INDEX` provided has to be on the currently shown contact list.

 Example:
 * `edit 1 p/91234567 e/KL123@example.com`<br>